CYBERBIVASH

 Campaign Background

-This campaign operates within the broader context of data breach / data exposure incident activity that has been observed across the global threat landscape.
+This campaign operates within the broader context of vulnerability disclosure / exploitation activity that has been observed across the global threat landscape.
 Intelligence analysis indicates that threat actors continue to evolve their tactics, techniques, and procedures (TTPs) to exploit emerging vulnerabilities, misconfigured infrastructure, and human factors.

 Threat Actor Profile